Galápagos of neuroscience

 Nearly 94% of patients with West Nile have tremors.

-St. Louis encephalitis cause frank encephalitis with psychotic features in older patients.
+St. Louis encephalitis causes frank encephalitis with psychotic features in older patients.

 Encephalitis is caused by the following viruses: HSV-1, Arbo viruses (JBE, West Nile, St. Louis, Eastern/Western Equine), & La Crosse (California).